 The school will inform our families through the use of social media outlets, email, the FCS website, school-wide texting via FACTS, and through contact with the local TV stations whenever we have early dismissals, late starts, closings, etc. Information will be available on a broad scale in an expedient manner in order to avoid any unnecessary individual communication.
 Please do not call the offices.
-Be assured that the information will be available to all constituents of the school as soon as is possible.
+Be assured that the information will be dispensed to all constituents of the school as soon as the changes are deemed necessary.